 \

-If any ‘book and travel’ bus and/or train service operating any route/s, that is providing essential rural community connections, like between Fox Glacier to Wanaka, would receive funding from the National Public Transport Authority, as these services would be deemed to be essential service/s. \
+If any comercilised coach and/or passenger train service/s, provides essential rural community connection/s, like between Fox Glacier to Wanaka, would receive funding from the Agency, as these service/s would be deemed to be essential service/s.

-**How will a National Public Transport Authority be funded** \
+**How will a National Public Transport Agency be funded**

-Under a more ‘open’ funding policy of the Sustainable Public Transport Framework, a National Public Transport Authority would receive funding from the National Land Transport Fund and fares from the national ‘tap and travel’ payment/ticketing system and would be able to tailor funding solutions based on what a regional council public transport plans will be, the region’s population density and rate payer public transport subsidies. \
+The National Public Transport Agency funding will be from the National Land Transport Fund, fares from the national contactless ‘tap and travel’ payment system and from tailored funding solutions based on a regional council public transport plans will be, the region’s population density and rate payer base.

 In some cases where a region have low population density and rate payer base, funding could be up to 95% of a region’s public transport services, like the Westland region. \